 It is part of the Archdiocese of Birmingham and serves the Catholic community of Aldridge and surrounding areas well.

 The parish priest is Fr Craig Davies.
-He is ably assisted by Deacon John, another well known figure in this well established, welcoming parish.
+He is ably assisted by Deacon Peter, another well known figure in this well established, welcoming parish.

 Also see: St Mary of the Angels Church website